 If a child refuses to take medicine, staff will not force them to do so, but this will be noted and the parents informed at the end of the day.
-If a refusal to take medicine results in an emergency, the schools emergency procedure will be followed.
+If a refusal to take medicine results in an emergency, the schools emergency procedure will be followed and parents notified.